The Importance Of Maintaining A High Work Safety Level

 Identifying major hazards

 In order to make your office safer, you don’t have to review every minor hazard that could potentially occur there.
-However, you are legally obliged to identify all the major hazards that are generated in the work activity and put them in a safety statement.
+However, you are legally obliged to provide health insurance to your employees, as well as to identify all the major hazards that are generated in the work activity and put them in a safety statement.
 This document represents your plan of handling these potentially dangerous situations in a way that is safe for your employees.

-In addition it is also important to provide your employees with the right protective equipment.
+In addition, it is also important to provide your employees with the right protective equipment.
 From quality noise cancelling ear protection to hazmat suits and goggles.
-That way you can provide the optimal, hazard free working conditions for your employees.
+That way you can provide optimal, hazard-free working conditions for your employees.

 In the introduction, we mentioned that having an absent employee may cause a significant productivity drop, and the rate at which this happens might just be in a direct correlation with the environment.
 This is mostly due to the fact that inadequate office temperature, strong commercial cleaners and similar problems may cause your employees to get sick more often.
 Same goes for buildings that are built before the 1980s – they often have pipes made of asbestos or lead.
 Getting rid of some of these issues is, therefore, both pragmatic and a humane thing to do.